 Interest Rate Risk.
 Interest rates increasing may result in a decrease in the value of debt securities held by the Fund.
 Conversely, as interest rates decrease, mortgage-backed securities' prices typically do not rise as much as the prices of comparable bonds.
-The Fund may be subject to heightened levels of interest rate risk because the Federal Reserve has raised, and may continue to raise, interest rates.
+The Fund may be subject to heightened levels of interest rate risk because the Federal Reserve may raise interest rates.
 An environment with rising interest rates may lead to a decrease in the price of MBS or the increase in defaults on mortgages.